Ersushma/CV/README.md

   * Worked as a development scrum team member and developed solution in various programming scenario using .Net (C#) and Duck Creek Policy Management System.
   * Developed the functionality as dictated by business requirement and coverage with unit testing for new functionality and existing functionality.
   * Completed the Cloud Academy- A technical program by GEICO to learn various new technologies and methodology including C#, agile methodology, API, web services with hands-on  lab experience.

-Non-Technical Development Experience:
+* **Non-Technical Development Experience:**
-•	Worked as a lecturer and instructor I taught various programming languages and computer subjects including C, C++, Data-structure, Database and Algorithm.
+ * Worked as a lecturer and instructor I taught various programming languages and computer subjects including C, C++, Data-structure, Database and Algorithm.